 Note: Tumors that develop in bones and cartilage are discussed under Bone Tumors.

-You can also review the tabs at top of this page for information on soft tissue sarcoma types, diagnosis, and treatment.
+Review the tabs at top of this page for information on soft tissue sarcoma types, diagnosis, and treatment.

 Often, soft tissue sarcomas present no symptoms in their early stages.